piscan/blockstore/README.md

-# takeblock
+# blockstore
-this project it to get the pchain blocks and store them in local database
+# stores pchain blocks,transactions, nodes, minders and other important information on a local database